Floorp-Projects/Floorp/dom/docs/Fission.rst

   If in the previously mentioned DOM hierarchy, one of the ``<iframe>``'s unload, any associated JSWindowActor pairs will be torn down.

 .. hint::
-   JS Window Actors are "managed" by the WindowGlobal IPC Actors, and are implemented as JS classes (subclasses of ``JSWindowActorParent`` and ``JSWindowActorChild``) instantiated when requested for any particular window.
+   JSWindowActors are "managed" by the WindowGlobal IPC Actors, and are implemented as JS classes (subclasses of ``JSWindowActorParent`` and ``JSWindowActorChild``) instantiated when requested for any particular window.
 Like the Frame Message Manager, they are ultimately using IPC Actors to communicate under the hood.

 .. figure:: Fission-actors-diagram.png
    :width: 233px
    :height: 240px

-Cross-process communication with JS Window Actors
+Cross-process communication with JSWindowActors
 -------------------------------------------------

 .. note::